kekscom/osmbuildings/ROADMAP.md

 # 0.2.0b

 - separate rendering layer for flat buildings
+- new adapters, i.e. for ArcGIS, Google Maps, Here
+- first beta version, keeping API stable
+- one or two new roof shapes

+# past 0.2.0b

+- handle render modes as plugins
 - split data handling per layer
-- handle render modes as plugins
-- closer integration with existing map adapters, new adapters for ArcGIS, Google Maps and HERE
+- support for new data sources
 - roof color by building type
-- support for new data sources
-- first beta version, keeping API stable from now on